 Let them know that you are not up for it.

 Toxic people don’t know what it’s like to have boundaries set, and they will most likely get upset, but you shouldn’t mind that.

 What Can I Do To Deal With Toxic Work Environment?

-While it is hard to cope with toxic co-workers, they may make you hate your job and dread showing up every day, there are, however, some things you can do for yourself to ease the situation, and they are;
+However, there are some things you can do for yourself to ease the situation, and they are:

 It is important to distance yourself from this toxic co-worker.